Your Down Payment

 • Carry-Back loans

-In the option of the seller "carrying back a second mortgage," the seller loans you part of his or her equity.
-The buyer funds most of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
-Usually you will pay a somewhat higher rate with the loan financed by the seller.
+With a carry-back mortgage, the seller loans you part of his or her equity.
+You would finance the largest portion of the purchase price with a traditional lender and borrow the remainder from the seller.
+Generally, this form of second mortgage has a higher rate of interest.

-The feeling of accomplishment will be the same, no matter which approach you use to put together your down payment.
-Your brand new home will be worth it!
+The satisfaction will be the same, no matter how you manage to pull together the down payment.
+Your new home will be worth it!

 /Apps/Forms/LeadFormViewer.aspx?FormID=50502&GroupID=69613&PageName=YourDownPayment&AWSAccountPageID=40987320&NotificationEmail=